malikpiara/moonwith/README.md

 # About The Project

 A Next.js blog with markdown files + a like and comment system enabled by [Cobra](https://github.com/malikpiara/cobra).
-Authentication is powered by Auth0 and Next.js API routes.
+Authentication is powered by Supabase and Next.js API routes.
 Most pages are pre-rendered statically.
 I'm using client-side data fetching at the component level to retrieve comments.

 At [moonwith.com/piarali](https://moonwith.com/piarali) you can access my URL shortner.
 Using Incremental Static Regeneration (ISR) to re-generate this page every time there is a new request.